Documentation

 requiredScopes

-requiredScopes defines the Content Types a section can be used in.
-Similar to scopes, they are specified as string arrays within the section definition in the sections.json file.
+requiredScopes define the Content Types a section can be used in.
+Similar to scopes, requiredScopes are specified as string arrays within the section definition in the sections.json file.

-A section is only available for a Content Type in Headless CMS if the Content Type scopes include at least one matching scopes from the section's requiredScopes.
-Sections without any requiredScopes can be used in any Content Type.
+A section is only available for a Content Type in Headless CMS if the Content Type's scopes include at least one matching scope from the section's requiredScopes.
+Sections with an empty requiredScopes array can be used in any Content Type.

 In the following example, the ProductShelf section is only available for PDPs: